Back To All

 An excellent way to access data that can instantly assess the status of an engineering development project is using the RAG scale.
 The RAG definition in project management involves a convention of colors showcasing each deliverable’s status and raising a signal for the tasks that are not on track.

-The Red, Amber, and Green (RAG) status helps engineering managers rapidly identify their most stringent project priorities and report to stakeholders, offering them the comfort of knowing where significant project elements stand.
+The Red, Amber, and Green (RAG status) helps engineering leadership rapidly identify their most stringent project priorities and report to stakeholders, offering them the comfort of knowing where significant project elements stand.
 This way, the chances for sudden risks and surprises are reduced, and trust is enhanced.

 Engineering leaders need a laser-focused approach to pinpoint what needs attention, further investigations, and even corrective measures.
 By applying the RAG status approach, coupled with a data-driven analytics tool such as Waydev, you will be able to differentiate between elements going according to plan and those that experience bottlenecks and issues.

-In this article, you will learn the RAG meaning, the RAG definition, how to get insights into your engineering projects from a RAG status report, and how to use this scale to ensure all your engineering tasks run smoothly.
+In this article, you will learn the meaning of RAG status, the definition of RAG status, how to get insights into your engineering projects from a RAG status report, and how to use this scale to ensure all your engineering tasks run smoothly.

 What is a RAG status?